RGBT-GroundBench: Visual Grounding Beyond RGB in Complex Real-World Scenarios: Introduction

-To bridge the gap between existing benchmarks and real-world challenges, we propose a multi-modal {\textbf{RGB}}–{\textbf{T}}hermal Visual {\textbf{Ground}}ing benchmark named \textbf{RGBT-Ground}.
-To our knowledge, it is the first large-scale benchmark designed for complex real-world visual grounding with multi-visual modality.
-As shown in Figure \ref{fig:1} (a) and (b), RGBT-Ground contains approximately 40K spatially aligned RGB and thermal infrared (TIR) images with fine-grained annotations at three levels: scene-level (13 scene types), environment-level (4 illumination conditions and 4 weather conditions), and object-level (object size and occlusion).
-Compared with previous benchmarks, it includes a substantially higher proportion of small objects (57.7\%) and low-light samples (23.1\%), along with more diverse referring expressions (14.24 words per query on average), making it a more comprehensive and challenging resource for multi-modal visual input grounding research.
+To support research in this direction, we present \textbf{RGBT-GroundBench}, the first large-scale benchmark for RGB-Thermal visual grounding in complex real-world environments.
+As shown in Figure~\ref{fig:1} and Table~\ref{tab:benchmarks_comparison}, RGBT-GroundBench includes a curated data resource of over 40K images~(21,535 RGB-TIR pairs) and 38,760 object instances with fine-grained annotations at three levels: scene (13 scene types), environment (4 illumination and 4 weather conditions), and object (size and occlusion).
+Compared with previous benchmarks, it includes a substantially higher proportion of small objects (56.8\%) and low-light instances (43.2\%), as well as richer language descriptions with an average length of 14.24 words per query.
+These annotations enable systematic evaluation of grounding robustness across diverse real-world conditions.
+We hope that RGBT-GroundBench will serve as a comprehensive benchmark for RGB-Thermal visual grounding, providing not only curated RGB-TIR grounding resources but also standardized splits, fine-grained condition labels, and unified RGB/TIR/RGB+TIR evaluation settings for future research.

-Existing visual grounding methods are primarily designed for uni-modal visual input and cannot be directly applied to multi-modal visual input settings.
-So we develop a unified visual grounding framework, named \textbf{RGBT-VG}, that adapts several representative uni-modal VG methods to support multi-modal visual inputs.
-Based on the framework, we further propose \textbf{RGBT-VGNet}, a baseline built upon a pretrained vision–language model, enabling accurate object localization by leveraging complementary information across RGB and TIR visual modalities.
-As shown in Figure~\ref{fig:1} (c), RGBT-VGNet achieves state-of-the-art performance while maintaining a reasonable number of trainable parameters.
-Specifically, it incorporates two key components: (1) Asymmetric Modality Adaptation, which mitigates modality-specific visual feature discrepancies, and (2) Language-Aware Visual Synergy, which enhances cross-modal interactions guided by referring expressions.
-These designs enable robust grounding under diverse and challenging conditions, providing a solid reference for future multi-modal visual input grounding research.

-To comprehensively evaluate the robustness of existing methods and the effectiveness of our proposed benchmark and framework, we conduct large-scale experiments on RGBT-Ground, comprising over \textbf{60} experimental configurations.
-Specifically, our evaluation covers two experimental settings, three modality combinations, and seven baseline methods along with their variants or extensions, tested across three sub-datasets of the RGBT-Ground Benchmark, RefFLIR, RefM$^3$FD, and RefMFAD.
-The results reveal that current VG models exhibit limited generalization under complex real-world conditions.
-When restricted to uni-modal input, performance significantly degrades in nighttime, low-light, and small-object scenarios, whereas multi-modal visual input models exhibit significant robustness.

-To highlight the significance of our research, we summarize the main contributions as follows: \begin{itemize} \item \textbf{Benchmark.} We present \textbf{RGBT-Ground}, the first large-scale multi-modal RGBT visual grounding benchmark designed for complex real-world scenarios.